Updated: January 9, 2023 - 13 min read

 But this vision of the B2C market is based on broad generalizations.
 B2C Product Managers are not necessarily better trained in marketing or less technical than B2B ones.
 Two specific traits include, rather:

-- Mass consumer PMs are concerned with personalization.
+.
 Does this sound contradictory?
 Quite the opposite!
 When you are seeking a macro-market, you need to micro-target.
 Political marketing professionals know that, to get a mass constituency, you have to appeal to the particular issues which voters care about.
 Today’s successful companies amass unprecedented quantities of data about their users.
 You need to know how to employ them!

 SaaS or B2B Solutions